 There was no harder working part time salesman that year, I sold more suits, shirts, ties and so on on commission than you can imagine and not only managed half the cost of the camera but half the 35mm and 85mm lenses as well!

-day I was asked if I knew anyone who could film a concert.
-Of
+One day I was asked if I knew anyone who could film a concert.
+Of course I did!

 I then shot everything from political commercials for Margaret Thatcher to music videos for Robert Palmer, Rod Stewart, The Pet Shop Boys, Liza Minelli and of course commercials for BMW, BA, Pepsi, Coke, L'Oreal, and just about every major brand you can name!